Booxworm/NTU_Food_Project/README.md

 $ cd NTU_Food_Project
 ```

-You will need [Python](https://www.python.org/downloads/) and [Pygame](https://www.pygame.org/download.shtml).
-If you have pip, can install Pygame through command line
+You will need [Python](https://www.python.org/downloads/).
+If you have pip, you can install the dependencies through command line
 ```
-$ pip install pygame
+$ pip install -r requirements.txt
 ```

 # Running the program